 The signage-volunteers are supposed to support the team in their daily work, gain insights into sponsoring and signage regulations and be regular part of the team.
 In particular, they should be able to work under pressure with regard to deployment times and physical fitness.

-The spectator services teams at the various stadiums are responsible for facilitating the overall access, ingress and egress of spectators, guests, staff and vehicles at each UEFA EURO 2020 venue by supporting the stewarding, access, ticketing, media/TV operations and hospitality projects on matchdays.
-Volunteers working in this area will play an integral role by helping those projects to implement matchday access procedures, providing information and directional guidance to spectators, guests and staff, and assisting first-aid teams by acting as interpreters.
+The venue operations teams (Turnstile-, Perimeter- und Medical-Volunteer) at the various stadiums are responsible for facilitating the overall access, ingress and egress of spectators, guests, staff and vehicles at each UEFA EURO 2020 venue by supporting the stewarding, access, ticketing, media/TV operations and hospitality projects on matchdays.
+Volunteers in this area will play an integral role by helping those projects to implement matchday access procedures, providing information and directional guidance to spectators, guests and staff, and assisting first-aid teams by acting as interpreters.